Daniel Margush

 Daniel Margush (born 28 November 1997) is an Australian professional footballer who plays as a goalkeeper for Croydon FC.

 Club career

 Adelaide Raiders

 Daniel Margush joined Adelaide Raiders in 2014.

 Adelaide United

 Margush made his debut for Adelaide United in a win over Central Coast Mariners in January 2016.
 He was a surprise call-up to the starting side after John Hall was called up to Australia under-23 and Eugene Galekovic was injured in the week leading up to the match.
 In January 2020, he departed Adelaide United.

 Perth Glory

 A week and a half after leaving Adelaide United, Margush joined Perth Glory on a two-year deal.
 In November 2020, he mutually terminated his contract.

 Western Sydney Wanderers

-Following leaving Perth Glory, Margush signed a two-year deal at Western Sydney Wanderers.
+After leaving Perth Glory, Margush signed a two-year deal at Western Sydney Wanderers.
+After making over 50 appearances for the club, he was released in May 2024.

+Croydon FC

+In February 2025 Margush signed for Croydon FC in the National Premier Leagues South Australia.

 International career

 Margush was first called up to the Australia under-20 for 2016 AFC U-19 Championship qualification.
 He was again called up for the 2016 AFF U-19 Youth Championship.
 He made his debut in Australia's opening match of the competition, a win over Cambodia.